checkout process

 Step 1: Install the Flux Checkout plugin

-To get started, purchase Flux Checkout for WooCommerce from the Iconic site: iconicwp.com/flux-checkout-for-woocommerce
+To get started, purchase the WooCommerce checkout plugin, Flux Checkout for WooCommerce from the Iconic site: iconicwp.com/flux-checkout-for-woocommerce

 Flux Checkout for WooCommerce